kercre123/wirepod-pi-yocto/README.md

 -	Includes web-based Wi-Fi connection interface
 -	Has network configured so escapepod.local directs to WirePod without multicast needed

 So far, it compiles and does run on a Pi.
 It hosts a network and can connect to a network with NetworkManager.
-It includes the wire-pod binary and libs, but no service file or webroot so it doesn't work yet.
+It includes wire-pod, the hostname is wirepod (escapepod.local on the WirePod network also directs to 192.168.4.1), and wire-pod starts at bootup.

+Hostname: wirepod

 Hosted AP credentials:

 -	SSID: WirePod
 -	Password: WirePod123
+-	The Pi's IP is 192.168.4.1.
+It is accessible at escapepod.local

 Linux user credentials: